autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-kaggle.md

 del train_identity, train_transaction, train # free unused memory
 ```

 Note that a left-join on the `TransactionID` key happened to be most appropriate for this Kaggle competition, but for others involving multiple training data files, you will likely need to use a different join strategy (always consider this very carefully).
 Now that all our training data resides within a single table, we can apply AutoGluon.
-Below, we specify the `auto_stack` argument which improves predictive accuracy, but means you should run `fit()` with longer time limits:
+Below, we specify the `presets` argument to maximize AutoGluon's predictive accuracy which usually requires that you run `fit()` with longer time limits:
 ```
 predictor = task.fit(train_data=train_data, label=label_column, output_directory=output_directory,
-                     eval_metric=eval_metric, verbosity=3, auto_stack=True, time_limits=3600)
+                     eval_metric=eval_metric, presets='best_quality', verbosity=3, time_limits=3600)

 results = predictor.fit_summary()
 ```

 Now, we use the trained AutoGluon Predictor to make predictions on the competition's test data.
 It is imperative that multiple test data files are joined together in the exact same manner as the training data.
-Because this competition is evaluated based on the AUC (Area under the ROC curve) metric, we ask AutoGluon for predicted class-probabilities rather than class predictions (in general, when to use `predict` vs `predict_proba` will depend on the particular competition).
+Because this competition is evaluated based on the AUC (Area under the ROC curve) metric, we ask AutoGluon for predicted class-probabilities rather than class predictions.
+In general, when to use `predict` vs `predict_proba` will depend on the particular competition.

 ```
 test_identity = pd.read_csv(directory+'test_identity.csv')